ckeditor/ckeditor5/docs/installation/getting-started/installing-plugins.md

 * npm 5.7.1+ (**note:** some npm 5+ versions were known to cause [problems](https://github.com/npm/npm/issues/16991), especially with deduplicating packages; upgrade npm when in doubt)

 <info-box warning>
 	When installing CKEditor 5 Framework packages, you need to make sure their versions match the version of the base editor package.
-For example - if you'd like to install `@ckeditor/ckeditor5-alignment` package and your other packages are outdated, e.g. at version `18.0.0`, you should consider updating your editor and other packages to the latest version or install the Alignment package at version `18.0.0`.
+For example: if you would like to install the `@ckeditor/ckeditor5-alignment` package and your other packages are outdated, e.g. at version `18.0.0`, you should consider updating your editor and other packages to the latest version or install the alignment package at version `18.0.0`.
 Otherwise, this will result in [`ckeditor-duplicated-modules error`](https://ckeditor.com/docs/ckeditor5/latest/support/error-codes.html#error-ckeditor-duplicated-modules).

 	The simplest way to avoid such situations is to always use the latest versions of the official packages.
-If you already stumbled upon this error, you can use [npm-check-updates](https://www.npmjs.com/package/npm-check-updates), which is a handy tool for keeping your packages up to date.
+If you already stumbled upon this error, you can use [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates), which is a handy tool for keeping your packages up to date.

-	**NOTE:** the above rule rule does not apply to packages named `@ckeditor/ckeditor5-dev-*`.
+	**NOTE:** The above rule rule does not apply to packages named `@ckeditor/ckeditor5-dev-*`.
 </info-box>

 ## Adding a plugin to a build

-Adding plugins to existing builds is done through their customization.
-Editor builds are maintained in their respective GitHub repositories.
-Therefore, assuming that you want to customize the [classic editor build](https://npmjs.com/package/@ckeditor/ckeditor5-build-classic) you need to:
+Adding plugins to existing, predefined builds is done through their customization. {@link installation/advanced/predefined-builds Predefined editor builds} are maintained in their respective GitHub repositories.
+Therefore, assuming that you want to customize the [classic editor build](https://npmjs.com/package/@ckeditor/ckeditor5-build-classic), you need to:

 1. Clone the build repository.
 2. Install the plugin package.